RROS-Lab/iiwa_cam/iiwa_cam/wiki/KukaClassReference.md

 - `stiffX, stiffY, stiffZ`: stiffness on X, Y, and Z, (0.1 ~ 5000)
 - `dampX, dampY, dampZ`: damping on X, Y, and Z, (0.1 ~ 1.0)
 - `stiff, damp`: stiffness and damping on 7 joints (when using joint impedance control mode)
+- `stiff, damp`: stiffness and damping (size is 3 or 7 when using user assigned mode)

 **Demo File:** [moveit_rviz_exec_service.cpp](../src/utilities/moveit_rviz_exec_service.cpp)